 Record, Review and Compare

 Lately, we’ve emphasized the value of recording our patients’ progress through photos and videos.
 Keeping records can help us to examine, compare and improve our treatments.
 Our experience is often the only evidence we have, and can be extremely valuable in starting to assemble retrospective studies.
 But we need to record accurately and comprehensively.
-Unless we record what we have done honestly, accurately and systematically through videos, photos and treatment notes, our anecdotal evidence becomes tarnished by memory and opinion, and loses all value and objectivity.
+Unless we record what we have done honestly, accurately and systematically through videos, photos, validated scoring systems, and treatment notes, our anecdotal evidence becomes tarnished by memory and opinion, and loses all value and objectivity.
 Without accurate records and reflection on them, we’ll simply do the same things over and over for the next twenty years, continuing to prove ourselves ‘right’, even though our treatments may not be working optimally.

 We need to review our records to benefit from them.
 Look at the photos, watch the videos, read your notes thoroughly and ask yourself: Did I achieve all I aimed to achieve?
 Could I have done something differently?
 Why did I use that modality or exercise at that specific time?
 How did the patient perform the activity?
 How could I have guided the patient to perform it better?